dandouglas/ng-rollbar/README.md

 The library decorates Angulars `$exceptionHandler` with a call to `Rollbar.error` with the catched exception and the cause.

-It also decorates Angulars '$log' provider and makes a call to `Rolbar.error`.
+It also decorates Angulars '$log' provider and pushes all console errors to the configured Rollbar dashboard.

 License